Lucio Curig

-Lucio G. Curig is a retired Philippine Army enlisted trooper and a recipient the Philippines' highest military award for courage, the Medal of Valor.
+Lucio P. Curig is a retired Philippine Army enlisted trooper and a recipient of the Philippines' highest military award for courage: the Medal of Valor.

 Action against the Abu Sayyaf

-In March 2000, Abu Sayyaf militants abducted approximately 28-29 civilians including schoolchildren, a Catholic priest and two teachers in Basilan.
+In March 2000, Abu Sayyaf militants in Basilan abducted approximately 28-29 civilians, including schoolchildren, a Catholic priest, and two teachers.
 Curig was part of a Scout Ranger unit under the command of Major Roberto Caldeo tasked with pursuing the kidnappers and rescuing the hostages.
 On 28 April 2000, Curig's unit assaulted the Abu Sayyaf camp where the hostages were being held.
-The Scout Rangers were able to surprise the Abu Sayyaf militants but due to advantage in terrain, the militants were able to pin down the government security forces and hold their ground.
+The Scout Rangers were able to surprise the militants but due to advantage in terrain, the militants were able to pin down the government security forces and hold their ground.

 On the third day of the operation, Caldeo decided that two squads of Scout Rangers would have to volunteer and make an all-out assault up the steep terrain to clear out the bunkers keeping the rest of the government forces pinned down.
 Curig volunteered for one of the "suicide squads".
 After four hours of intense fighting, they managed to clear the bunkers as the Abu Sayyaf retreated.
-Recovered were the beheaded bodies of the two hostaged teachers.
+Recovered were the beheaded bodies of the two hostage teachers.

 Curig was conferred the Medal of Valor for his actions during the battle.
-Roberto Caldeo, who had by then been promoted to Colonel, committed suicide in April 2008; allegedly due to stress suffered as a result of the operation that killed six of his men.
+Roberto Caldeo, who had by then been promoted to colonel, committed suicide in April 2008; allegedly due to stress suffered as a result of the operation that killed six of his men.